RomayLala/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 This function returns the number of keys in a dictionary.
 This function prints a dictionary by ordered keys.
 This function replaces or adds key/value in a dictionary.
+This function deletes a key in a dictionary.